Vehicle rental insurance in Vietnam — motorbike, car, scooter

 Third-party policies — the realistic options

-Dedicated short-term vehicle insurance products for foreign renters in Vietnam are limited.
-The realistic options in 2026 are:
+Dedicated short-term vehicle insurance products for foreign renters in Vietnam may be limited.
+Practical options to explore in 2026 include:

 Your existing travel policy (with the licence check above): If your licence situation is clean and your policy explicitly covers motorised two-wheelers, this is the most practical route for most renters.

 Local insurers: Companies such as Bảo Việt, PVI, and PTI offer motorbike and vehicle policies in Vietnam.
-These are generally aimed at residents with registered vehicles, not short-term renters.
-Getting a short-term policy as a foreigner without a Vietnamese address is difficult in practice.
+These are typically aimed at residents with registered vehicles, not short-term renters.
+Obtaining a short-term policy as a foreigner without a Vietnamese address can be challenging — contact insurers directly to explore options.

-Specialist travel insurers: Some UK and European insurers (World Nomads is a commonly cited example, though terms change — verify current coverage) offer policies with explicit motorbike clauses.
-These are worth investigating before your trip rather than after.
-Most cases are that you need to purchase before departure, not from Vietnam.
+Specialist travel insurers: Some UK and European insurers (World Nomads is often mentioned, though terms change — verify current coverage) offer policies with explicit motorbike clauses.
+These may be worth investigating before your trip.
+In many cases, you may need to purchase before departure rather than from Vietnam.

 The deposit-and-passport-hold convention